hudspero/BigML-CPlusPlus-Bindings/README.md

 Any questions about these Bindings can be sent directly towards me.
 Anything else is better sent towards BigML (https://github.com/bigmlcom).

+# What Can You Do?

+As of 9/10/15, the current list of features are:

+-Create a Remote Source
+-Build a Dataset
+-Detect a Anomalies
+-Build a Cluster
+-Build an Ensemble
+-Build a Model
+-Develop a Prediction

+These Bindings do receive ongoing support, so more features and any bug tweaking will definitely be on the way!

 Last README Update: 09/10/2015